1

 Bilateral Procedures - Modifier 50

 Unless otherwise identified in the CPT-4 listings, bilateral procedures requiring a separate incision that are performed at the same operative session, should be identified by the appropriate five (5)-digit code describing the procedure with modifier 50 added to the procedure code.
 Use of this modifier should be limited to procedures for which "bilateral" services are appropriate according to the MPFSDB.
+See the Unlisted section for information on reporting unlisted procedures performed bilaterally.

 Bilateral procedures indicated using modifier 50 will be reimbursed at 180 percent of the maximum allowable for the procedure.
 If multiple surgery pricing also applies to services reported with modifier 50, the multiple surgery discount will be applied after the bilateral pricing.